kubeshop/testkube/docs/docs/0-testkube-cloud/10-architecture.md

 Testkube Agent after installing connects to Testkube Cloud, and starts listening for the commands.
 Additionally Agent is connecting to usual Testkube Cloud REST API.

 ![network](https://user-images.githubusercontent.com/30776/208391192-6f04ce7a-2c8a-4892-bc01-3a3b04cd3ddc.jpeg)

+Testkube Agent is connecting to `https://api.testkube.io` on port `8088` for HTTPS connection and on port `8089` for GRPC connection.